Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                    |
 | Python | `void set_render_weapon(bool weapon)`  |

-Determine if the weapon held by the player will be rendered in game.
+Determine if the weapon held by the player will be rendered in the game.

 Default value: true